i-am-cjc/envy/README.md

 Loosely based on how I use vim.

-Things that are working:
-* Modes: Insert, and Normal
+### Key Bindings

+In Normal Mode:
+* o/O: Add a new line and enter insert mode
+* i: Enter insert mode
+* g/G: Go to top/bottom of file
+* /: Find in file
+* w: Write file
+* q: Quit
+* Q: Quit without saving
-* Searching
+* d: Delete line

-TODO:
+* hjkl/cursor keys: Move around

+In Insert mode:
+* esc: Return to normal mode
+* cursor keys: move around

+### TODO
-* Yank / Delete and paste with the stack (y/d/p/P)
+* Yank / Delete and paste (y/d/p/P)
 * Fix some of the segfaults since breaking up the files
 * Simple syntax highlighting, based off the latter parts of the kilo tutorial